DanielGMorenaFhecor/IDI-PY-FILEFINDER/README.md

 ### Step 3: Run the Application

-Execute the `network-file-list.exe` executable with the configured `settings.ini` file.
+Execute the `filefinder.exe` executable with the configured `settings.ini` file.
 The application will start scanning the network based on your specified parameters and will write the list of files into the result file you defined in `OutFile`.

 **Note**: If you want to stop the scanning process at any time, you can press `CTRL+C` to interrupt it.